Bank of America Home Loans: Mortgage banking

 The company generally performs the ongoing servicing functions related to the mortgage loans that it produces.
-It also provides various loan closing services, such as title, escrow and appraisal.
+It also provides various loan closing services, such as title, escrow, and appraisal.

-The Mortgage Banking segment consists of three distinct sectors: Loan Production, Loan servicing and Loan Closing Services.
+The Mortgage Banking segment comprises three distinct sectors: Loan Production, Loan servicing, and Loan Closing Services.

 Loan production

-The role of Loan Production is to originate and fund new loans, and to acquire already-funded loans through purchases from other lenders.
-Loan Production produces mortgage loans through four divisions of Countrywide Home Loans: Consumer Markets, Full Spectrum Lending, Wholesale Lending and Correspondent Lending.
+The role of Loan Production is to originate and fund new loans and to acquire already-funded loans through purchases from other lenders.
+Loan Production produces mortgage loans through four divisions of Countrywide Home Loans: Consumer Markets, Full Spectrum Lending, Wholesale Lending, and Correspondent Lending.

 Consumer Markets and Full Spectrum Lending offer loans directly to consumers.
-Loans produced by these two retail division are originated, funded, and sold by Countrywide.
-Consumer Markets offers a wide variety of products, whereas Full Spectrum Lending focuses primarily on products appropriate for customers with less than prime-quality credit.
+Loans produced by these two retail divisions are originated, funded, and sold by Countrywide.
+Consumer Markets offers various products, whereas Full Spectrum Lending focuses primarily on products appropriate for customers with less than prime-quality credit.

 Wholesale Lending offers loans to consumers whose loans are originated by another mortgage broker.
-These loans are funded and sold by Countrywide, but originated by other lenders.
+These loans are funded and sold by Countrywide but originated by other lenders.

-Correspondent Lending purchases mortgage loans from other lenders, which include mortgage bankers, commercial banks, savings and loan associations, home builders and credit unions.
-These loans may be sold by Countrywide to end-investors on the secondary market, but are originated and funded by other lenders.
+Correspondent Lending purchases mortgage loans from other lenders, which include mortgage bankers, commercial banks, savings and loan associations, home builders, and credit unions.
+These loans may be sold by Countrywide to end-investors on the secondary market but are originated and funded by other lenders.

 Loan servicing

-Loan servicing services loans, i.e., collects payments from the borrower, handles escrow accounts, tax and/or insurance payments (if applicable), then remits "advances" to the investor's trustee as specified in the Pooling and Servicing Agreement (PSA).
+Loan servicing services loans, i.e., collect payments from the borrower, handles escrow accounts, tax and insurance payments (if applicable), then remit "advances" to the investor's trustee as specified in the Pooling and Servicing Agreement (PSA).

-Loan servicing typically retains a fraction of the payment made (typically 25 – 75 basis points of the unpaid principal balance) as a "servicing fee".
+Loan servicing typically retains a fraction of the payment made (normally 25 – 75 basis points of the unpaid principal balance) as a "servicing fee".

-Loan servicing also generates income in the form of interest on monies received and held prior to paying scheduled advances to the trustee, fees charged for late payments, force-placed insurance, document requests, legal fees, payoff statements, etc.
+Loan servicing also generates income in the form of interest on monies received and held before paying scheduled advances to the trustee, fees charged for late payments, force-placed insurance, document requests, legal fees, payoff statements, etc.

 Loan closing services

-LandSafe and its subsidiaries offer loan closing services, including real estate appraisal services, automated credit reporting products, flood determination services and residential title services for the six major counties of Southern California.
+LandSafe and its subsidiaries offer loan closing services, including real estate appraisal services, automated credit reporting products, flood determination services, and residential title services for the six major counties of Southern California.